NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/tabnabbing/NoTabNab. Protection against the “tabnabbing attack”.md

 - The page captures login information and send them to the attacker
 - The page may redirects the user to the original mail page which the user is already logged in.
 In this way the attack is completely invisible to the user

+### NoTabNab

+- Firefox plugin that detect important visual changes in a page, without refresh
+- Track favicon image, page title and layout changes of the topmost elements
+- inform the user if a radical change happened

+## Limits

+- NoTabNab does not work well for legitimate changes of the page (e.g., after resizing the window)

 ---
 #### References